BCCS: Questions & Answers

 What if I am diagnosed with breast or cervical cancer?

-The Breast and Cervical Cancer Services program pays for the services listed under Benefits.
-If your doctor finds a problem, you will be referred to another doctor who can treat you.
+The BCCS program pays for the services listed under BCCS: Benefits.
+If your BCCS provider finds another health issue, you will be referred to another provider or transferred to another program that can provide the care needed.
 You might have to pay for these services, or you might be able to get free or low-cost treatment.
 To find a clinic that offers additional healthcare, you can: